A No-Code Introduction to Describing Data

 Examples of normal, and not so normal, distributions

-Keep in mind that this rule is a rough guide and is based on the assumption that the data is distributed in a bell-shaped curve, which is symmetric.
+Keep in mind that the Empirical Rule is a rough guide and is based on the assumption that the data is distributed in a bell-shaped curve, which is symmetric.
 As we’ll study later in the course — this is referred to as a normal distribution.
 In a normal distribution, the mean, median and mode are all the same.
 For example — here is an example of a normal distribution.

 For some variables, you will find that their distribution is skewed to the left or skewed to the right, as demonstrated in the graphs below.

-When a distribution is skewed to the left, also called left-skew or negative-skew, it means that the tail of the distribution extends towards the left side of the graph, while the bulk of the data is concentrated towards the right side.
-In a left-skewed distribution, the presence of extreme low values in the left tail pulls the mean towards that direction.
-Consequently, the mean value will be less than the median.
+When a distribution is skewed to the left (also called left-skewed or negatively skewed), the tail extends toward the lower (left) values on the number line, while the majority of the data is concentrated on the higher (right) side.
+The presence of extremely low values in the left tail pulls the mean downward.
+As a result, the mean is less than the median.

-When a distribution is skewed to the right, also known as right-skew or positive-skew, it indicates that the tail of the distribution extends towards the right side of the graph, while the majority of the data is accumulated towards the left side.
-In a right-skewed distribution, the existence of extremely high values in the right tail drags the mean towards that direction.
-As a result, the mean value will be greater than the median.
+Conversely, when a distribution is skewed to the right (also known as right-skewed or positively skewed), the tail extends toward higher (right) values, while most of the data lies on the lower (left) side.
+In this case, extreme high values in the right tail pull the mean upward.
+Therefore, the mean is greater than the median.

 The standard deviation can still be a meaningful statistic in skewed distributions.
 It accurately represents the spread of the data points from the mean, just as it is supposed to do.
 But interpreting the standard deviation (and the mean) can be challenging in skewed distributions, because these measures are being influenced by the skewness.
 In these cases it is likely more insightful to use additional or alternative measures, like the median (a measure of central tendency that is less sensitive to outliers and skewness) and the interquartile range (a measure of spread that is also less sensitive to outliers and skewness), rather than (or in addition to) the mean and the standard deviation.